SCraddock/Php-Tid-bits/README.md

 # Php-Tid-bits

-Some of these are untested
+Old blocks of code to do quirky little tasks

+*May not work anymore - but gives rough idea of how to approach task again

-Also the syntax to trigger some of these functions is displayed first
+*Also the syntax to trigger some of these functions is displayed first